The American Psychological Association (APA) Code Of Ethics

 The first principle aligns with the Hippocratic oath practiced by medical doctors, "Do no harm."
 It's the basic understanding that psychologists act in the best interest of their clients.
 Practicing under this principle includes an understanding that the psychologist can significantly impact the client, so they should not be unduly influenced.

-Under this ethical principle, psychologists must remain loyal to their clients and have high professional standards.
+Under this ethical principle, psychologists may be required to act in the best interests of their clients and have high professional standards.
 They are responsible for their actions and are also asked to accept the consequences of mistakes.
-This principle involves holding oneself and each other accountable to these standards.
-This principle also urges psychologists to provide a certain amount of their work pro bono—at a reduced cost or free.
+These ethical practices may involve holding oneself and others accountable to these standards.
+This principle also urges psychologists to provide a certain amount of their work pro bono at a reduced cost or free.
 For some, volunteer work may fulfill this suggestion.

 This principle states that everyone is entitled to the advances and contributions that have been made to the field of psychology.
 For this reason, psychologists must treat clients equally and avoid unfair bias.

-According to this principle, all clients have the right to recognize their value, and the ability to decide for themselves.
+According to this ethical adherence principle, all clients have the right to recognize their value and the ability to decide for themselves.
 This principle also states that psychologists should be sensitive to differences in background, including race, nationality, religion, gender, sexual orientation, and socioeconomic status.

 Ethical standards